Black Peter (card game)

 Black Peter is the English name of the European game of Schwarzer Peter which originated in Germany where, along with Quartett, it is one of the most common children's card games.
-Old Maid is similar in concept to Black Peter and may have derived from it.
+Old Maid is similar in concept to Black Peter and may derive from it.

 Name

-The name Black Peter may be derived from the robber, Johann Peter Petri, a contemporary and accomplice of Johannes Bückler, the notorious German highwayman known as Schinderhannes.
-Petri also went under the nickname of "Old Black Peter" (der alte Schwarzpeter) or just "Black Peter" (Schwarzer Peter) and is supposed to have invented the game while in prison after 1811.
-However, the origin of the game may be older.
+The name Black Peter may be derived from the robber Johann Peter Petri, a contemporary and accomplice of Johannes Bückler, the notorious German highwayman known as Schinderhannes.
+Petri also went under the nickname of "Old Black Peter" (der alte Schwarzpeter) or just "Black Peter" (Schwarzer Peter) and is supposed to have invented the game while in prison, sometime after 1811.

-Italian children play Asinello ("little donkey").
-In Sweden the game is called Svarte Petter, in Finland Musta Pekka, in Denmark Sorteper and in the Netherlands Zwarte Piet.
-However, there it is the same name as Saint Nicholas' helper, a character similar to Knecht Ruprecht or Krampus in German-speaking regions.
+Other sources name the game after another notorious bandit, Peter Nikoll (1771–1817), from Mecklenburg in north Germany who was also nicknamed Black Peter.
+However, the game may be older and simply have been renamed.

+The game was certainly known by 1821 when it is briefly described in a play by von Voss in which the player left holding the Black Peter lost.

-It is known in Dutch as zwartepieten ("playing Black Pete") or pijkezotjagen ("Chasing the jack of spades"), in Polish as Piotruś ("Peter"), in Icelandic as Svarti Pétur ("Black Peter"), in Czech as Černý Petr ("Black Peter"), in Swedish as Svarte Petter ("Black Peter"), in Croatia as Crni Petar ("Black Peter") or Krampus, and in Greek as "mu(n)tzuris" (μου(ν)τζούρης, "smudged, smutted").
+The game is known as zwartepieten ("playing Black Pete"), pijkezotjagen ("Chasing the jack of spades") or simply as Zwarte Piet in the Netherlands and as Asinello ("little donkey") in Italy.
+In Sweden the game is called Svarte Petter, in Finland Musta Pekka, in Denmark Sorteper, in Croatia Crni Petar, or Krampus, and in Greek as "mu(n)tzuris" (μου(ν)τζούρης, "smudged, smutted"). in Poland Piotruś ("Peter"), in Iceland Svarti Pétur ("Black Peter") and in Czech Republic Černý Petr.